 “Sentiment” is defined here as the number of positive words per tweet minus the number of negative words per tweet, and words are defined as either positive or negative based on Bing Liu’s Opinion Lexicon.
 Tweets with more positive words than negative words are assumed to express positive emotion, whereas tweets with more negative words than positive words are assumed to express negative emotion.

-Since May 4, 2016, the most frequent positive words in Trump’s tweets have been “great,” thank,” and “win,” whereas the most frequent negative words have been “crooked,” “bad, and “fake.”
+Since May 4, 2016, the most frequent positive words in Trump’s tweets have been “great,” thank,” and “like,” whereas the most frequent negative words have been “crooked,” “bad, and “fake.”

 Interestingly, despite President Trump’s reputation for hurling insults on Twitter, the majority of his tweets are actually fairly positive, as shown in the graphic below.